 Change Admin Email

-Site Language, Timezone, Date and Time Format Settings
+Site Language, Timezone, Date And Time Format Settings

 A permalink is a static (permanent) link to your page or post.

-This structure is the ‘post name‘ structure.
+The best structure is the ‘post name‘ structure.

 You also have a few ways you can add a new theme to your site.

-Install a Free Theme
+How To Install A Free WordPress Theme

 Installing a free theme is very quick and easy.
 For this tutorial I will install the Hello Elementor theme.

 Before you continue, the downside to many free themes that are available is that they are not always supported for the long term (essential if you need help from the theme creator), and many do not come with demo content.